 Create and Update Products with WooCommerce API

-Recently I was publishing and updating the tutorials about WordPress REST API, how to create a post, how to add a featured image and so on.
-But did you know that WooCommerce has its own API which is build on the base of a regular WordPress REST API but allows to do much more things and also simplifies the work with the other ones.
+Recently, I was publishing and updating the tutorials about WordPress REST API, how to create a post, how to add a featured image and so on.
+But did you know that WooCommerce has its own API, which is built on the base of a regular WordPress REST API but allows you to do many more things and also simplifies the work with the other ones?

 Consumer Key and Consumer Secret